TopiSenpai/Raspberry-MAC-Address-Grabber/README.md

 Now plug your SD-Card in & start the Raspberry it will generate `mac.txt` in the directory where your `GrabMAC.sh` is located.

-HAve fun and ty for using it lmao
+Have fun and ty for using it *LMAO*